NexusMutual/docs/docs/governance/protocol-improvement-proposals.md

 ### 4. Work with Advisory Board to whitelist proposal

-Members who post an NMPIP that has been active for at least 14 days can request the Advisory Board to review and whitelist a proposal on-chain.
+Members who post an NMPIP that has been active for at least 14 days can request the Advisory Board to review and whitelist a proposal onchain.

 The Advisory Board will categorize the NMPIP, assign a proposal number, and set the total NXM token rewards to be shared among those participating in the vote.

 **Note**: this step does not apply to critical decision votes.

-### 5. On-chain vote
+### 5. Onchain vote

-Once a vote has been whitelisted and transitioned on-chain, members can vote on the proposal.
-On-chain votes are open for three days before they close and the results are finalized.
+Once a vote has been whitelisted and transitioned onchain, members can vote on the proposal.
+Onchain votes are open for three days before they close and the results are finalized.

 #### NXM redemption, transfer lock